ome/omero-guide-trackmate/docs/trackmate_scripting.rst

 Setup
 -----

-- Install Fiji on the local machine with the OMERO.insight-ij plugin.
+- Install Fiji on the local machine with the OMERO.insight-ij plugin, version 5.5.10 or higher.
 The installation instructions can be found at `here <https://omero-guides.readthedocs.io/en/latest/fiji/docs/installation.html>`_.

 Resources
 ---------